 This may happen when the public defenders’ office has attorneys who specialize in different aspects of a case.
 For example, one public defender may handle the arraignment, another may negotiate with the prosecutor, and a third may take the case to trial.
 Or in some cases, the public defenders assigned may just be shifted around without any apparent reason.
 This is called horizontal or lateral representation.

-This often results in the defendant feeling as if they do not have adequate lines of communication with their defense attorney while the case moves throughout the process.
+This often results in the defendant feeling as if they do not have adequate lines of communication with their public defense attorney while the case moves throughout the process.
 In a good public defenders’ office, each lawyer will make clear notations in the file so the next attorney can quickly get up to speed on the progress of the case.

 However, since the client load is often heavy and multiple public defenders may be handling a single case, details can fall through the cracks.